d-mcsorley/EntityMap/README.md

 ##How does it work?##

-EntityMap treats every database as an "entity", it can inspect a database table and build an entity template which in effect is simply a collection of properties.
+EntityMap treats every database table as an "entity", it can inspect a database table and build an entity template which in effect is simply a collection of properties.
 The initial concept behind EntityMap was "here's a dictionary, throw it into the database".

 ###Simple Add###